Is ozone harmful to humans?

 How long does the ozone last?

 As soon as ozone is formed in the generator and dispersed in a container or room, it will start to revert back to oxygen.
 This step occurs by several processes including the following: Oxidation reactions with an organic material such as odors or smoke.
-Reactions with bacteria etc., which again consumes ozone by oxidation reactions.
 Additionally, ozone breaks down thermally.
 Higher temperatures destroy ozone quicker than lower temperatures.
 The ozone that remains is referred to as Residual ozone.
 “Residual” ozone created will return to oxygen usually within 30 minutes, in amounts equal to half its level.
 What this means is that after each subsequent 30 minute period there would be half as much residual ozone left at the end of the period as was present at the beginning of the period.
 In practice, the half-life is usually less than 30 minutes due to temperature, dust, and other contaminants in the air.
 Therefore, ozone, while very powerful, doesn’t last long.
 It does its job and then disappears back into safe oxygen.

 Will the odor come back?